mynameist04st3r/FullStackScript/README.md

 ```bash
 ./fullstack.zsh
 ```
 After it updates Homebrew and npm, it will ask you what you want your project to be called.
 Type in whatever name you want to give it and press return.
+To avoid issues with naming conflicts, make your project name all _one word_, _lowercase_, _no special characters_.

 ### Install Necessary Apps